Ulster Rugby: 2024 to present

 Before the 2024–25 season, Richie Murphy's first full season in charge, there were significant changes.
 Out-half Billy Burns left for Munster; prop Steven Kitshoff returned to the Stormers, where he was joined by flanker Dave Ewers; utility back Will Addison signed for Sale Sharks; and centre Luke Marshall retired.
 New signings included wing Werner Kok from the Sharks and Irish-qualified out-half Aidan Morgan from the Hurricanes.
 Ireland Sevens player of the year Zac Ward, son of former Ulster captain Andy Ward, joined Ulster on a trial basis.
 Jimmy Duffy replaced Roddy Grant as forwards coach, Sam Dodge joined as head of athletic performance, and skills coach Craig Newby left for Ealing Trailfinders.
 Ulster qualified for the round of 16 in the Champions Cup, going out to Bordeaux, and finished 14th in the URC, failing to qualify for the playoffs or for next season's Champions Cup, being entered into the EPCR Challenge Cup.
+Nick Timoney was player of the year.

 There were further changes for the 2025–26 season.
 Following the end of Kingspan's sponsorship deal, Ulster's new shirt sponsor was SAM Mouldings, and Ravenhill was renamed the Affidea Stadium.
 Willie Faloon replaced Jonny Bell as defence coach, Mark Sexton was appointed backs and attack coach, and Dan Soper moved to a new player development role.
 Bryn Cunningham resigned as general manager, and was replaced by Rory Best.
 Scrum-half John Cooney left for Brive, lock Kieran Treadwell for Harlequins, and prop Andrew Warwick and lock Alan O'Connor, among others, were released.
 South African number eight Juarno Augustus joined from Northampton Saints, and Australian international prop Angus Bell was signed on sabbatical from the Waratahs, to join the province in December.
+Ulster concluded the 25/26 season finishing 9th in the URC, missing out on the playoffs and qualification for the European Rugby Champions Cup.
+They did however reach the 2025–26 European Challenge Cup final, losing to a dominant Montpellier who ran out 59–26 winners in Bilbao.
+Stuart McCloskey was Ulster's player of the year, and Rugby Players Ireland's men's player of the year.
+Back row Bryn Ward made his debut from the academy, received the Rugby Players Ireland young player of the year award, and made his debut for Ireland in July.

+Before the 2026-27 season, forwards coach Jimmy Duffy left for Munster, and was replaced by New Zealander Clarke Dermody, formerly of the Highlanders.
+Angus Bell returned to the Waratahs at the end of his sabbatical, and Werner Kok joined Newcastle Red Bulls.
+New signings included lock Eli Snyman, props Eduardo Bello and Keynan Knox, out-half Jamie Benson and scrum-half Matthew Devine.